 already!#4 Intellectual property

 Managing traditional intellectual property tools like copyrights and trademarks can be difficult, however, you can claim ownership of any piece of content if you are the owner of its NFT.
-The immutable information stored in digital tokens makes it easy for the NFT owner to prove they are the original creator/owner of the asset, anytime anywhere.
+The immutable information stored in a digital token makes it easy for the NFT owner to prove they are the original creator/owner of the asset, anytime anywhere.
 Similarly, you can protect your idea or claim ownership of an invention by certifying and protecting their patents through NFTs.
 The application of NFTs reduces the need for 'middlemen', saving you both time and money.#5 Ticketing

 Since NFTs provide a form of digital signature that cannot be replicated, blockchain experts are considering their use as a bridge between physical & digital ticketing for concerts, sporting events, or even plane tickets.